 Just like you would with your face, make sure your lips and clean and exfoliated first, and use a serum (or, for even more plumping benefits, a lip plumper) afterward.
-It can be a little painful initially, but results can last up to two weeks, making it totally worth it.
+We'll admit, it can be a little painful initially, but results can last up to two weeks, making it totally worth it.

 This derma roller will set you back the same amount as lunch, but you'll likely enjoy it far more (and far longer) than you would a chopped salad.
 It boasts .25mm stainless steel needles that glide over the skin gently to boost collagen production and smooth out the skin's surface.
-It can also be used on the scalp to help improve hair growth and reduce hair loss by stimulating circulation.
+Also nice: It can also be used on the scalp to help improve hair growth and reduce hair loss by stimulating circulation.
 Plus, it'll help all of your topical scalp and hair treatments better penetrate, meaning you'll get more bang for your buck.

 If the idea of rolling needles across your face freaks you out, we get it.
 (It’s a weird concept and one that takes some time to get used to.)
 Consider trying this guy instead, which features non-invasive peaks rather than needles.
 They don’t actually pierce your skin—so no, you won’t get quite the same effects as you would with other derma rollers—but it still can help boost your glow and deliver somewhat of an exfoliating effect.
 Plus, it’s also a much safer option for those with super sensitive skin or those who are averse to needles.

 We love the classic BeautyBio GloPRO for its versatility, effectiveness, and red light technology.
 The updated StackedSkincare’s Microneedling Tool 2.0 is also a winner thanks to its well-rounded size, stainless steel needles, and comfortable handle.
 And for pure luxury and chic design, the Jenny Patinkin Rose on Rose Derma Roller is the perfect multi-tasking option.
 With a stainless steel roller on one end and a rose quartz massage tool on the other, this roller a one-and-done tool for a healthy, glowing, sculpted complexion.